 What is Fintech (Financial Technology)?

-The term fintech refers to the synergy between finance and technology, which is used to enhance business operations and delivery of financial services.
+The term fintech refers to the synergy between finance and technology, which is used to enhance business operations and the delivery of financial services.
 Fintech can take the form of software, a service, or a business that provides technologically advanced ways to make financial processes more efficient by disrupting traditional methods.

-Some of the most prominent applications of fintech are mobile payments, automated investment apps (robo-advisors), cryptocurrency, online lending businesses, and crowdfunding platforms.
+Some of the most prominent applications of fintech are mobile payments, automated investment apps (Robo-advisors), cryptocurrency, online lending businesses, and crowdfunding platforms.

 Technologies that Contribute to Fintech

 1. Artificial Intelligence (AI) and Machine Learning (ML)